hashicorp/terraform-provider-aws/website/docs/index.html.markdown

 * `sqs` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom SQS endpoints.

+* `sts` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom STS endpoints.

 ## Getting the Account ID